 - Scroll down between recent installed apps and files and choose to remove any software that might be related with the malware.

-- For removing a certain process: click on the entry and select ‘uninstall’.
+- For removing a certain process: click on the entry and select uninstall.

-Remove infected extension from web browser
+2) Remove infected extensions from the web browser

 This malware will interfere with your web browser too.
 So, you need to remove the infected extensions as explained: